cloudfoundry-attic/vblob/README.md

-                    "root": "<pathname for storing blobs - default is `./fs_root` >", "node_exepath": "<path to node executable - default is `node` >", "collector" : <enable gc and enumeration - default is `true`, NOTE: must be limited to one instance >, "gc_exepath": "<path to gc js file, default is `drivers/fs/fs_gc.js` >", "gc_interval": <ms per gc execution, default is `600,000` (10 min) >, "gcfc_exepath": "<path to lightweight gc js file, default is `drivers/fs/fs_gcfc.js` >",
+                    "root": "<pathname for storing blobs - default is `./fs_root` >", "node_exepath": "<path to node executable - default is `node` >", "collector" : <enable gc and enumeration - default is `true`, NOTE: must be limited to one instance >, "tmp_path" : "<path to a global tmp folder for storing runtime temp files, default is `/tmp` >", "gc_exepath": "<path to gc js file, default is `drivers/fs/fs_gc.js` >", "gc_interval": <ms per gc execution, default is `600,000` (10 min) >, "gcfc_exepath": "<path to lightweight gc js file, default is `drivers/fs/fs_gcfc.js` >",